 The Robert F. Wagner Graduate School of Public Service at New York University has a page devoted to algebra and algebraic terminology.

 The Association of American Colleges & Universities has developed a Quantitative Literacy VALUE Rubric, and has a page devoted to defining quantitative literacy across various academic disciplines.

 A statistic is a numerical value derived from the mathematical analysis of a dataset that either describes features of that set or makes inferences and predictions based on patterns in that data.
-Statistical science is a branch of mathematics in that it requires the rigorous application of mathematical principles to the collection, interpretation, and presentation of data.
+Statistical science is a discipline that uses mathematics as one of its primary and fundamental tools, and mathematical statistics refers specifically to the rigorous application of mathematical principles to the collection, interpretation, and presentation of data.
 Statistics encompasses probability theory, a branch of mathematics concerned with quantifying randomness and uncertainty.
 The application of probability theory and other forms of logical reasoning, including theories of decision making and Bayesian analysis, allows statisticians to create scientific models that can forecast the weather, find predictive patterns in consumer behavior, set betting margins, and calculate the likelihood of various outcomes in an election.
 Advances in the information collection, storage, and processing capabilities of computers have facilitated the application of statistical methodologies and other related forms of data analytics to a growing number of problems and questions, with a greater degree of efficiency and accuracy.

 For more information on statistics, consult the following organizations and resources:

 The American Statistical Association is a professional association devoted to the practice and profession of statistical science.
 The ASA also maintains STATtr@k, a website for professionals in the fields of data and statistics, and This Is Statistics, a resource for students, parents, educators, and counselors.

 STATS is a statistical literacy project run by Sense About Science USA, a non-profit organization devoted to promoting the study and public understanding of science.